A Survey on Evaluating Quality and Trustworthiness in LLM-Generated Data: Vision–Language Data

-\paragraph{Diversity.} Diversity measures the range of entities, attributes, styles, and layouts while preserving the agreement between text and images.
-We measure diversity at three different levels.
+Diversity measures the range of entities, attributes, styles, and layouts while preserving the agreement between text and images.
+It is examined at three levels.
 The first level is distributional diversity over the entire set.
 The second level is intra-sequence diversity within a single sample.
 The third level is judge-based diversity over multimodal outputs.

 From an architectural perspective, MM-Interleaved improves multi-image interleaved generation by synchronizing access to detailed visual features during the generation process \citep{mminterleaved2024}.
 Chameleon uses a unified token space \citep{chameleonteam2025chameleonmixedmodalearlyfusionfoundation}.
 InterSyn increases coverage with multi-turn dialogues driven by instructions.
 These dialogues are created through a process known as iterative refinement during data creation \citep{intersyn2025}.